 When we experience top of foot pain or pain in other parts of our feet, instead of pushing through it we need to stop and pay attention since pain is a clue something's not right.

 Pain on the top of our feet can come from our bones, tendons, or joints.
-It can be a sign of injury or an underlying condition.
+It can be a sign of a sport's injury or an underlying condition.

 Here are the seven most common conditions causing top of foot pain.